Note! The article has been updated on November 30th 2021.

-While the improved customer experience normally leads to higher market share, the market leaders typically don’t have the highest customer satisfaction.
+While the improved customer experience normally leads to a higher market share, the market leaders typically don’t have the highest customer satisfaction.

 On the contrary: typically, niche players who can target their offering to a very specific audience, have the happiest customers.

 The biggest players serve a very heterogeneous group of customers and the customer experience tends to be average because they must serve a diverse group of people with diverse needs.

 Because of this phenomenon, for some companies a decreasing market share can lead to increased customer satisfaction: when the unhappy customers leave the company and only the most loyal ones remain, the customer satisfaction metrics can start to show a positive trend.
 This is not something to be proud of.

-So keep in mind that the while customer experience and market share are linked, the correlation is not straightforward.
+So keep in mind that while customer experience and market share are linked, the correlation is not straightforward.